girst/forkaftergrep-mirror-of-git.gir.st/README.md

        -t SECONDS
               Set a timeout of SECONDS seconds.

-       -k [SIGNAL]
+       -k[SIGNAL]
               If given, send a signal to PROGRAM.
 SIGNAL defaults to  SIGTERM (15).
 Right now, only decimal notation is implemented.

-       -e     Search PATTERN on stderr instead of stdout.
+       -r     Search PATTERN on stderr instead of stdout.

+       -l FILE
+              Log PROGRAM's stdout to FILE.
+The file will be opened in append mode and created with permissions 0600 if it doesn't exist.

+       -L FILE
+              Same as -l but logs PROGRAM's stderr.

-       -V     Be  verbose;  print program's stdout (or stderr if -e is set) to stderr.
+       -V     Be verbose; print program's stdout (or stderr if -r is  set)  to stderr.

    Generic Program Information
        -h     Output a short usage message and exit.

        -v     Display version and copyright information and exit.

+   Supported grep Options
+       -E, -F, -G, -P
+              Matcher  selection  switches  for  extended regular expressions, fixed strings, basic  regular  expressions  (default)  or  Perl- compatible  regular  expressions.
+At  most  one  of them may be supplied.

+       -i, -w, -x, -U
+              Matching control switches for ignore  case  distinctions,  whole words only, whole lines only and treat as binary.

+       -Z, -J Decompression  switches  for  gzip(1)  and bzip2(1).
+Not widely supported; check your grep's capabilities.

 EXIT STATUS
        If PATTERN was found, 0 is returned.
 Otherwise, the exit status follows